Silk-GUI/Silk/README.md

 The window manager takes care of what is shown on the screen.
 The window manager that is included with Silk GUI is  [Sleek](https://github.com/Silk-GUI/Sleek).

 Everything else is done with apps.
-Headless apps are similar to services in Windows and take care of other features of the OS that is not doen in the core, such as the app defaults.
+Headless apps are similar to services in Windows and take care of other features of the OS that is not done in the core, such as the app defaults.

 ## Contribute